LeoZhu2015/EC544_Group9/challenge_8/README.md

-# Challenge 8
+# WebRTC-video-conferencing-client
-Webpage to display camera stream from the crawler and to control/localize the crawler
+In browser conferencing client using WebRTC and socket.io